Active Duty Military Tuition Assistance

 If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance Program.

-*Contact the FKCC Business Services office for additional information on utilizing Tuition Assistance: 305-809-3186.
+*Contact the CFK Business Services office for additional information on utilizing Tuition Assistance: 305-809-3186.

 VA Educational Benefits